WickedDevice/CO2Monitor/configurationInstructions.md

-#Configuring the CO2 sensor sketch:
+#Configuring the CO<sub>2</sub> sensor sketch:

+*Note: If you're using a fully populated WildFire V3, you'll need to remove R16, or else the K-30 sensor won't be able to communicate with the WildFire*

 ##Encryption key & Mac Address Configuration: